Pittwater Council: History

 Pittwater was first incorporated in 1906 when it was included as the "A Riding" of Warringah Shire Council.
 However for many years there existed a sentiment held by some in A Riding, the northern Riding and the largest in Warringah, taking up more than 40% of Warringah's land area, that they were being increasingly ignored and subject to what they considered inappropriate development and policies for their area.
 This culminated in 1991 when a non-compulsory postal poll of the residents of A Riding was taken over the question of a possible secession.
-This resulted in a 73.5% vote in favour of secession, however only 48.18% of residents took part in this vote.
-This vote was, however, 600 short of the total majority required.
+This resulted in a 73.5% vote in favour of secession.

-The Minister for Local Government at the time, Gerry Peacocke, nevertheless announced the secession of A Riding from Warringah Council, considering that those who did not vote did not have any particular inclination to how they were governed, and thus Pittwater Council was created.
+The Minister for Local Government at the time, Gerry Peacocke, announced the secession of A Riding from Warringah Council, and thus Pittwater Council was created.
 On 1 May 1992, The governor of New South Wales, Rear Admiral Peter Sinclair, proclaimed the establishment of the Municipality of Pittwater, the area of which roughly followed the area formerly known as 'A' Riding of the Warringah Shire.
 Also on that day, the offices of Robert Dunn, Eric Green and Ronald Starr, former Warringah 'A' Riding Councillors, were terminated with those persons forming, with others, a nine-member Provisional Council of the Municipality of Pittwater.
 Despite the Municipality status requiring the new council members to be titled "Alderman", Pittwater obtain the permission of Minister Peacocke to continue the use of "Councillor" to refer to the members.

 When the Local Government Act 1993 came into effect from 1 July 1993, the title of the council changed from the Municipality of Pittwater to simply Pittwater Council.